 If you are a QA engineer wondering how to become an SDET, you are not alone.
-In 2026, the SDET role is one of the most in-demand positions in the software industry — and the good news is that your QA background gives you a massive head start.
+In 2026, SDET is one of the most in-demand roles in software.
+Your QA background gives you a strong head start.

 Table of Contents